nbonillav/DataCollection-and-DataPreprocessing/README.md

 # SQL Data Collection and Data Preprocessing
-Projects using Phyton and SQLiteStudio
+Projects using Phyton and SQLite. _University projects._